DSSGxUK/s22_buckinghamshire/README.md

   - Generates feature importance
   - Returns RONI score
   - Returns scaled probability scores for a student at risk of becoming NEET (between 1-10)

+### Reloading the hyperparameter search from a checkpoint

+Because the hyperparameter search takes a long time, we have built support for checkpoint progress.
+If for some reason the run does not complete, you can pick it up from where it left off rather than restarting it.
+To do this you will need to complete the following steps:
+1. Open `src/params/model_pipeline_params.py`.
+2. Find the variable `LOAD_CHECKPOINTS`.
+Change its value to `True`.
+3. From the `scripts` folder (you may already be there if you were running the pipeline), run `python generate_params.py`.
+This will register the change in parameters for the pipeline.
+4. Rerun the cross validation search with `dvc repro -s --glob cv_*`.

+Please make sure to reset `LOAD_CHECKPOINTS` to `False` (and rerun `python generate_params.py`) when you want to research for hyperparameter with new data.
+Otherwise the search will use the old checkpoint and not rerun.

+### Changing any other parameters

+If you feel comfortable with diving into the code and wish to change additional parameters, you need to do the following:
+1. Change the parameters in any of the python files in `src/params`.
+2. Rerun `python generate_params.py` from the `scripts` folder.

+If you do not complete step (2) the pipeline will not register your changes.

 ## Outputs from running the pipeline